Garudan (2024 film): Plot

 Realising that he cannot take the deed as long as Aadhi is alive, Karuna takes Sokkan to Kodaikanal, leaves him there and returns along with Nagaraj and his henchmen to kill Aadhi.
 Aadhi's wife, Katyayini, advises handing over the bond so they can use a portion of the land's ₹20 crores for Kombai's development works.
 Aadhi accepts, but Karuna and Vairavel brutally kill Aadhi.
 Sokkan follows Karuna from Kodaikanal only to get called to Aadhi's house for lunch.
-Sokkan finds Aadhi dead but does not betray Karuna due to his loyalty towards him.
+Sokkan finds Aadhi's mutilated corpse, leaving him and Katyayini devastated.
+While seeking justice, Katyayini lashes out Sokkan for hiding the truth about Karuna killing Aadhi but he does not betray Karuna due to his loyalty towards him.
 Karuna informs Sokkan that he killed Aadhi only in self-defence.
 Karuna escapes the punishment as Katyaini tries but fails to find any witness.
 Aadhi's son Samaran, who wanted to avenge his father's death, tries to kill Karuna, but Sokkan stops him, who protects him from Karuna, but he catches Vinnarasi with Karuna.

 Sokkan takes him to protect Samaran to a different town.
 Nagaraj spots the duo and tries to kill Samaran, but Sokkan kills Nagaraj and surrenders to the police station.
 When Karuna comes and inquires, Sokkan confesses that he killed Nagaraj and Vairavel.
 At the police station lock-up, Karuna's former business partner informs that Karuna was behind Sellayee's death as she resisted Karuna from substituting the temple jewels with the fake ones.
 The business partner had recorded Karuna's plan of adding the poison to Sellayee's toddy and later showed the videos to Aadhi, who went to question Karuna, resulting in his death.
 On his way to appear before the magistrate, Sokkan escapes and goes to Karuna's brick kiln to seek justice.
 Realising that Sokkan knows the truth, Karuna brutally attacks Sokkan.

 Meanwhile, Katyayini and Samaran arrive in search of Vinnarasi, but Karuna brutally thrashes them.
 Sokkan discovers Vinnarasi in the kiln's chamber, prepared to be cremated alive, and decides to fight back.
 Sokkan saves Vinnarasi, Katyayini and Samaran by ultimately killing Karuna.
 Muthuvel provides this information to his superior officer as a detailed report along with his resignation.
 The police officer secretly tells Thangapandi that if Sokkan is convicted, the law will punish him and his associates for the murders and the temple land theft.
 Without another choice, Sokkan is released and reunites with Vinnarasi.
-In the end credits, Thangapandi gets fatally injured in a road accident.
+In the end credits, Thangapandi gets fatally killed in a road accident.